Skip to main content

 Practical Nursing (PN)

 Practical Nursing graduates are eligible to take the NCLEX-PN which is required for practice as a Licensed Practical Nurse (LPN).
-Practical nurses work under the direction of registered nurses and doctors and participate in assessment, planning, implementing, and evaluating nursing care including monitoring patient health; and administering patient care, providing for the basic comfort of patients, and keeping records.
+Practical nurses work under the direction of registered nurses and doctors.
+They participate in assessing, planning, implementing, and evaluating nursing care, including monitoring patient health, administering care, ensuring patient comfort, and keeping records.
 Employment includes long-term and skilled nursing care facilities, clinics, physicians’ offices, industry and home health agencies.

 Medical Assisting Diploma